DNS and Routing for Service Tunnels

 1. FQDN tunnel policy

-There are 2 important caveats when using Banyan’s domain-based tunnel policies:
+There are 2 important caveats when using CSE’s domain-based Tunnel Policies:

 1. Wildcard domains are not supported.
 Instead, you need to specify the Fully Qualified Domain Names (FQDNs) that can be explicitly resolved.